Using IP Reputation Data from Operation Synergia in Your Botnet Firewall Rules

 local-data: "maliciousdomain.example A 0.0.0.0"

-On Pi-hole, add the domains to a custom blocklist file under /etc/pihole/custom.list or use the Group Management > Adlists feature to pull a hosted domain list.
-Pi-hole applies NXDOMAIN by default, which is functionally equivalent to the sinkhole redirect for blocking purposes.
+On Pi-hole, add the domains to a custom blocklist file under /etc/pihole/custom.list or use Group Management > Adlists to pull a hosted domain list.
+Pi-hole applies NXDOMAIN by default, which is close enough to a sinkhole redirect for blocking.

 Log DNS blocks.
-On Pi-hole, the query log captures all blocked lookups with timestamps and originating IP.
-That log is what maps a DNS sinkhole hit back to the original Synergia domain entry for any subsequent audit.
+On Pi-hole, the query log captures blocked lookups with timestamps and the originating IP.
+That log is what maps a DNS sinkhole hit back to the original Synergia domain entry for later review.

 Writing Suricata rules against the Synergia dataset

 A static IP list translates directly into Suricata rules using the ip_rep keyword or a variables file.
-The cleaner approach for a list of this size is to define a variable group in suricata.yaml:
+The cleaner option for a list this size is to define a variable group in suricata.yaml:

 vars: